-As we adults grow older you would expect that our moods swings reduce with age, experience and wisdom.
+As adults grow older, you would expect that our mood swings reduce with age, experience, and wisdom.
 This is, in fact, true in general, research conducted by the Society for Research in Child Development found that:

 “During the course of adolescence, teens’ moods became more stable for happiness, anger, and sadness, the study found.
 Although girls had higher variability than boys in happiness and sadness, the rate of change across adolescence was similar for both sexes.”

-So if you are finding that your moods swings or the variability of the intensity of emotions are increasing with age, you may need to seek help.
+So if you are finding that your mood swings or the variability of the intensity of emotions are increasing with age, you may need to seek help.

 Making Irrational Decisions

-Making a drastic career or job change without thinking things through can be a serious issue, sometimes the feeling of frustrations caused by the ticking clock and your dissatisfaction can cause the onset of irrational decision making.
-Have you ever simply quit your job on an impulse, punched a wall, broken a window or deliberately hurt the feeling of someone you love.
+Making a drastic career or job change without thinking things through can be a severe issue.
+Sometimes the feeling of frustrations caused by the ticking clock and your dissatisfaction can cause the onset of irrational decision-making.
+Have you ever quit your job on an impulse, punched a wall, broken a window, or deliberately hurt the feeling of someone you love.
 These actions are irrational as they are not in your best interests in the longer-term.

-Contrary to popular opinion a midlife career that can be extremely rewarding, fulfilling and empowering.
+Contrary to popular opinion, a midlife career change can be extremely rewarding, fulfilling, and empowering.
 Staying in a single career your whole life encourages stagnation and no longer provides an intellectual challenge.
 It is the intellectual challenge that we need to stay mentally fit and young at heart.
 Also, the change will bring new experiences, social circles, and friends.